Are you self-employed?

 No, it’s not a mistake that will get you in trouble with the IRS … in fact, tax laws are written in a way that promotes this erroneous way of thinking.

 As a result, some small business owners spend their lives never realizing they’re committing this glaring error.
-This is why it’s important to have a professional, such as someone with a Devry University accounting degree, to do your taxes.

 Many small business owners — especially solo entrepreneurs — confuse profits with pay.